 Target #1: Conduct audits of reports submitted under AS 15.13, AS 3.950, AS 24.60, and AS 24.45.

-Analysis of results and challenges: In light of budget reductions and the associated loss of personnel, APOC is unable to comprehensively audit every report it receives.
+Analysis of results and challenges: At current staffing levels APOC staff is unable to comprehensively audit every report it receives.
 Instead, staff conducts limited audits of daily filings to identify major deficiencies.
 Auditing for each area of law is unique and certain types of reports take more time than others.
 Specifically, campaign disclosure reports require a review and cross-check of transaction data to ensure compliance.
-Depending on the type and size of the campaign, this can range from a few, to thousands of entries.
+Depending on the type and size of the campaign, this can range from a few to thousands of entries.
 Staff will endeavor to fully audit reports as time allows, but given the current staffing level, comprehensive auditing of all reports is unrealistic.
-2020 data is through September 30.
+2021 data is through FY2021 (June 30).

 |B: Result - Publish financial information regarding the activities of election campaigns, public officials, lobbyists and lobbyist employers.|